What You Need to Know About Renting to Own and Contracts for Deed

 For example, you can be fined by the city if your house needs to be painted or needs other repairs.
 If the furnace breaks, you have to fix it.
 If you don’t make the repairs, the house could be condemned and you would have to move out.
 You lose all the money you paid so far.

-Find out about the property taxes.
-If you live in a home you own, you may qualify for cheaper property taxes.
+- Find out about the property taxes.
+If your primary residence is the home you own, you may qualify for cheaper property taxes.
 Apply for a “homestead” tax rate at your county’s property tax department.

 Make sure the contract for deed states if property taxes and hazard insurance are included in your monthly payments or whether you need to pay them in addition to your monthly payments.